gabormay/esp-thermometer/README.md

 Explanation:
 - U1 is a 2x4 DIP header for connecting the ESP module
-- SERIAL is a 1x3 DIP header for connecting a serial interface (3v3 only!)
+- SERIAL is a 1x3 DIP header for connecting a serial interface
+  * Connect GND, TX and RX to your USB-toSerial adapter's GND, RX and TX, respectively
+  * Double-check that the adapter uses 3.3V signal levels
 - RST and PRG are push buttons, activating RESET and Programming mode, respectively
   * to simply reset the board, push RST
   * to enter programming mode